-3 Sliding the vent into position
+3. Sliding the vent into position

-The hinge is a groove $\div C\emptyset$ joint, the female $\div C\emptyset$ is an integral part of the ridge, the male $\div C\emptyset$ being a part of the event top rail.
-(Key point) You must identify correctly these two sections.
+The hinge is a groove $\div C \phi$ joint, the female $\div C \phi$ is an integral part of the ridge, the male $\div C \phi$ being a part of the vent top rail.
+(Key point).
+You must identify correctly these two sections.
 Then slide the vent on to the ridge from one end.
-With the vent in the open position, push the event along the ridge until it covers the middle section (if your greenhouse is more than 3 panes long you must decide which section the vent is to be situated in).
-The two side rails of the event will overlap the outside edges of the middle two roof bars.
+With the vent in the open position, push the vent along the ridge until it covers the middle section (if your greenhouse is more than 3 panes long you must decide which section the vent is to be situated in).
+The two side rails of the vent will overlap the outside edges of the middle two roof bars.